keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 If you use Intellij Idea, you don't even need to re-build anything with the maven.
 After doing any change in the codebase, the change is immediately effective when running the test with Junit runner.

-### Running tests in the production mode (Keycloak on Wildfly)
+### Running tests in the production mode (Keycloak on Quarkus)

-For the "production" testing, it is possible to run the Keycloak server deployed on real Wildfly server.
+For the "production" testing, it is possible to run the Keycloak server deployed on real Quarkus server.
-This can be achieved by add the `auth-server-wildfly` profile when running the testsuite.
+This can be achieved by add the `auth-server-quarkus` profile when running the testsuite.

-    mvn -f testsuite/integration-arquillian/pom.xml -Pauth-server-wildfly clean install
+    mvn -f testsuite/integration-arquillian/pom.xml -Pauth-server-quarkus clean install

 Unlike the "development" setup described above, this requires re-build the whole distribution after doing any change in the code.